 People should make lifestyle changes one at a time.
 Having too many changes at once can make it impossible to know which modification is producing the best result.

 How to Get Help for Disruptive Mood Dysregulation Disorder

-If the symptoms and signs of disruptive mood dysregulation disorder are causing issues in your life, you should seek an evaluation from a mental health professional as soon as possible.
+If the symptoms and signs of disruptive mood dysregulation disorder are causing issues for your child and your family, you should seek an evaluation from a mental health professional as soon as possible.
 Early and effective treatment can produce the best results.

 Since DMDD affects children between the ages of 6 and 18, parents and other loved ones will be taking the most active role in getting help.
 Because DMDD is a serious mental health condition that adversely affects the life of the person with the condition as well as their family, professional treatment is a must.

-- Contact the child’s primary care doctor/ pediatrician for an evaluation or referral to another specialist
+- Contact the child’s primary care doctor or pediatrician for an evaluation or referral to another specialist

 - Phone a trusted and experienced mental health therapist or psychiatrist in the area to begin treatment

 - Inquire with friends and family with experience in the field of mental health for assistance navigating the process

 - Contact their insurance company to locate providers in the area who treat DMDD